-While timely rains have produced continued growth throughout the garden, remember to consistently water the garden.
-Keeping a uniform supply of water is benefical to all plants, especially tomatoes, peppers, and squash.
+This month is starting on the dry side, so remember to consistently water gardens, especially your container gardens.
+Having a uniform supply of moisture is helpful for all plants, but it is especially important for tomatoes, peppers, and squash.
 These vegetables are susceptible to blossom end rot, a disease that leads to the deterioration of the fruit end.
 When soil moisture levels vary greatly (too wet-too dry), the plants have problems absorbing enough calcium to prevent the disease.
-Consider mulching to help prevent moisture loss.
-If nature is not providing enough rain, you will need to supply the water.
+Lawn maintenance is important this time of year.
+Check out the University of Minnesota Extension Minnesota lawn care calendar at https://extension.umn.edu/planting-and-growing-guides/lawn-care-calendar for what to do and the best time to do it.
+Remember to enjoy the beauty of the garden, so take some time between chores to relax and take in the verdant lushness of the garden.